 - Your agents’ friendly service is the reason 73 percent of customers fall in love with a brand.
 (RightNow)

-- In the U.S., 90 percent of customers use customer service to gauge if they will do business with a company.
+- In the U.S., 90 percent of customers tell their networks about their service experiences.
 (American Express)

 - The next big consumer generation, Gen Z, wants a customer experience that uses technology to personalize interactions, without sacrificing speed and entertainment.
 (Forrester)